Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 - Tampa Bay's games this year have hit the over on four of five set point totals (80%).

-- When Tampa Bay puts up more than 24.8 points, it is 2-1 against the spread and 3-0 overall.
+- Tampa Bay is 2-1 against the spread and 3-0 overall in games when it scores more than 24.8 points.

-- When Tampa Bay totals more than 334.6 yards, the team is 2-3 against the spread and 4-1 overall.
+- Tampa Bay is 2-3 against the spread and 4-1 overall when the team churns out more than 334.6 yards.

 - This year, the Buccaneers have turned the ball over five times, while the Eagles have forced five.